davidorme/Masters_GIS/practicals/practical_3/practical_3.md

 [https://CRAN.R-project.org/view=Spatial](https://CRAN.R-project.org/view=Spatial)

 We will need to load the following packages.
-Remember to read [this guide on setting up packages on your computer](../required_packages.md) if you are running these practicals on your own machine, not RStudio Cloud.
+Remember to read [this guide on setting up packages on your computer](../required_packages.md) before running these practicals on your own machine.

 ```{code-cell} r
 :tags: [remove-stderr]